immutable/contracts/contracts/staking/README.md

   * The value is the same as the newt version: Someone (an attacker) has called the `upgradeStorage` function after the code has been upgraded.
 The function should revert.
 * Based on the old code version and storage format indicated by the `version`, update the storage variables.
 Typically, upgrades only involve code changes, and require no storage variable changes.
 However, in some circumstances storage variables should also be updated.
 * Update the `version` storage variable to indicate the new code version.

+## Time Delay Upgrade and Admin

+A staking systems may wish to delay upgrade actions and the granting of additional administrative access.
+To do this, the only account with UPGRADE_ROLE and DEFAULT_ADMIN_ROLE roles should be an instance of Open Zeppelin's [TimelockController](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/governance/TimelockController.sol).
+This ensures any upgrade proposals or proposals to add more accounts with `DEFAULT_ADMIN_ROLE`, `UPGRADE_ROLE` or `DISTRIBUTE_ROLE` must go through a time delay before being actioned.
+The account with `DEFAULT_ADMIN_ROLE` could choose to renounce this role to ensure the `TimelockController` can not be bypassed at a later date by having a compromised account with  `DEFAULT_ADMIN_ROLE` adding addtional accounts with `UPGRADE_ROLE`.

+## Preventing Upgrade

+A staking system could choose to have no account with DEFAULT_ADMIN_ROLE to to prevent additional accounts being granted UPGRADE_ROLE role.
+The system could have no acccounts with UPGRADE_ROLE, thus preventing upgrade.
+The system could configure this from start-up by passing in `address(0)` as the `roleAdmin` and `upgradeAdmin` to the constructor.
+Alternative, the `revokeRole` function can be used to revoke the roles from accounts.